openego/eTraGo/doc/installation.rst

 Setup database connection
 =========================
-The package `ego.io <https://github.com/openego/ego.io>`_ will be installed automatically when eTraGo is installed.
-The ``egoio`` gives you python SQL-Alchemy representations of the `OpenEnergy-Database(oedb) <https://openenergy-platform.org/dataedit/>`_ and access to it by using the
+The eTraGo module `db <https://github.com/openego/eTraGo/blob/dev/etrago/tools/db.py>`_ gives you a python SQL-Alchemy representations of the `OpenEnergy-Database(oedb) <https://openenergy-platform.org/dataedit/>`_ and access to it by using the
 `oedialect <https://github.com/openego/oedialect>`_, which is a SQL-Alchemy binding